Sethumdhi-G/Sethumdhi-G/README.md

 **Computer Science Student | Software Development & Systems**

 Travelling the world of tech and experimenting with front end, back end and systems.
-AI and ML is a new found intrest.
+AI and ML is a new found interest.
 ---

 ### 🌐 Socials: